henrywoo/STLandMallocMemory/README.md

 Although it is not memory leak, it could cause some issue in production environment.
 Because the program cannot control how much memory is retained in the pool in that process, it may hold the system memory and starve other processes.
 Since the memory is not returned to OS, it is `not reusable for other processes` in system-wide.
 In that case, we need to __`improve our algorithm`__ or __`try memory allocation tools`__([tcmalloc](http://goog-perftools.sourceforge.net/doc/tcmalloc.html), [jemalloc](http://people.freebsd.org/~jasone/jemalloc/bsdcan2006/jemalloc.pdf), [nedmalloc](http://www.nedprod.com/programs/portable/nedmalloc/index.html), [Hoard](http://www.hoard.org/)...) or just simply __`increase system memory`__ :-)!

-Especially for data intensive application, test it well to avoid get on-called at night due to OOM issue.
+Especially for data intensive application, before deploying to production, don't forget to test it fully to avoid get on-called at night due to OOM issue.

-- Also there is an extension to standard library for multithread environment in GCC: [mt_allocator.h](https://github.com/gcc-mirror/gcc/blob/master/libstdc%2B%2B-v3/include/ext/mt_allocator.h#L63)